 After a couple of hours, the knee joint will become painfully swollen due to what is called a haemarthrosis (bleeding within the joint).
-This swelling provides a protective function by not allowing the person to use their knee but, if it persists, it can cause complications during the rehab.
+This swelling provides a protective function by not allowing the person to use their knee; if it persists though, it can cause complications during the rehab.

 The cruciate can rupture when the ligament has only partly been damaged.
 A complete tear, on the other hand, will see it snapped in two.
 Most of the swelling goes, and a player with an injured ACL can usually walk.
 The knee is unsteady though and can give way.

 Immediately after the injury occurs and throughout the first 48-72 hours, an exact diagnosis is very difficult due to the swelling around the joint.
 The goals of acute physiotherapy treatment are to reduce knee pain and knee swelling.